'He should be alive': Cousin of 1 of 5 Indian students killed in Ontario crash speaks out | CBC News

-'He should be alive': Cousin of 1 of 5 Indian students killed in 401 crash speaks out
+'He should be alive': Cousin of 1 of 5 Indian students killed in Highway 401 crash speaks out

-Karanpal Singh, 22, lived in Brampton and was among those who died in weekend collision
+Karanpal Singh, 22, lived in Brampton; was among those dead in weekend collision

-Karanpal Singh had only been living in Canada about six months before his life was cut short by a crash on Ontario's Highway 401 over the weekend, killing him along with four other young students from India.
+Karanpal Singh had only been living in Canada for just over a year when his life was cut short by a crash on Ontario's Highway 401 over the weekend, killing him along with four other young students from India.

 Singh, 22, had been living in Brampton and studying part-time in Montreal.